- Free Delivery on all orders over £300 - Hassle Free Return Policy Read Our Guide

 If you have wooden floors, they can get deteriorated or damaged due to the accumulation of moisture.
 This can be avoided by putting a layer of insulation between the crawl space and the floor – in order to create a vapor barrier, which will prevent moisture from soaking your wooden floor.

-Floor insulation can also provide extra protection to the piping system beneath the floors during cold winters.
+Solid Floor insulation can also provide extra protection to the piping system beneath the floors during cold winters.

 Because pipes are placed under the floor, an insulated floor can significantly lower the risks of pipe bursting during the winter season.

 Just by filling the gaps between the floor and skirting boards, you can save between £25 to £30 pounds per year.

 In addition, with floor insulation you can reduce your carbon footprint up to 240kg per year and 100kg when you opt to fill the gaps between the skirting boards and floor.